MORE and more graduates are boosting their career prospects by becoming interns.

 So while internships were once more common in the US than in the UK, they are now very much part of the graduate recruitment picture in this country too.

-Graduate Jobs South – a specialist recruitment service based at Southampton Solent University – arranges internships with local businesses and within the university itself.
+Graduate Jobs South – a specialist recruitment service based at Southampton Solent University – arranges internships with local businesses and within the

 In the academic year 2010-2011, the service arranged 96 internships with local businesses, and two-thirds of those interns were subsequently offered permanent employment.